Hyperfoil/Horreum/docs/site/content/en/docs/Tasks/define-schema-and-views/index.md

 User logged in
 {{% /imgproc %}}

+## Combination Functions

+In the situation a derived metric is necessary the `Combination Function` is used to calculate the value.
-The other label will be called `throughput` and we extract two elements from the JSON document: `requests` using `$.results.requests` and `duration` using `$.results.duration`.
+Here we create a seperate Label called `throughput` and we extract two elements from the JSON document: `requests` using `$.results.requests` and `duration` using `$.results.duration`.
 In this case the input to the calculation function will be an object with two fields: `requests` and `duration`.
-You can get throughput by adding combination function (in Javascript) in the lambda syntax `value => value.requests / value.duration`.
+You can get throughput by adding combination function (in JavaScript) in the lambda syntax `value => value.requests / value.duration`.
 Had we used only one JSON Path the only argument to the function would be directly the result of the JSON Path query.

-Note that this function is calculated server-side and it is cached it the database.
+Note that this function is calculated server-side and it is cached in the database.
 It is automatically recalculated when the label definition changes; the datasets are processed asynchronously, though, so there might be some lag.

 {{% imgproc second_label Fit "1200x300" %}}
 User logged in